Home > Study Abroad in Europe > How to Study Abroad in Denmark in 2026

 Get reacquainted with the bike.
 Denmark is cycling-friendly, whether you're in Copenhagen or somewhere else, and there are many bike rental options you can benefit from.
 If you're a bit rusty, try getting back on the saddle before heading off.

 Get familiar with conversion rates.
 Denmark's currency is the Danish Krone.
-Conversion rates are fluid and change all of the time.
-However, you can get a general sense of how the US dollar fares against the Danish Krone so you can have a better idea of what you're spending and how to budget your funds.
+Conversion rates are fluid and change all the time.
+However, you can get a general sense of how the US dollar fares against the Danish Krone, so you can have a better idea of what you're spending and how to budget your funds.

 Understand the voltage.
 While you don't have to be an electrical expert, do know that the voltage Denmark runs on is different than the voltage back in the States.
 To use 110/125-volt appliances from home (such as curling irons), you will need to buy a transformer.
 Denmark's voltage is 220 volts (50Hz).
 Additionally, you will need adapters.